Skip to main content

 Why your bold text number may differ

-If the words in strong or b section are showing an incorrect number, you may need to check if these factors are not affecting this:
+If the words in the strong or b section are showing an incorrect number, you may need to check if these factors are not affecting this:

 • <b> or <strong> is not equal to <p style="font-weight:bold"> - Surfer will only count <b> or <strong> tags, but not styles.